nvibert/start-coding-today/README.md

 ```powershell
 New-Folder "your_user_name_power_cli_folder" -Location $WorkloadsFolder
 ```

+By now, you should know how to check if your folder has been successfully created.
+Can you find out the UID of the new folder?

 Great!
 You've just used some scripts to create vSphere resources over APIs.
 Yes, PowerCLI just executes some API calls under the hood but a lot of the complexity was hidden from you.